Become a Mentor

 Requirements

-• Mentors join for one academic year and are invited to attend our Meet and Greet event in the fall and our Mentor Dinner in the spring.
+• Mentors join for one academic year and are invited to attend our Meet and Greet event in the fall.

-• New Mentors attend a virtual training orientation held prior to the Meet & Greet
+• New Mentors attend a virtual mentor orientation held prior to the Meet & Greet

 • Becoming a mentor requires time and energy; it is a commitment.
 You will discuss with your mentee when and where you plan to meet and what you plan on doing together.
 It is suggested that you try to meet as often as you can during the academic year.